mattclegg/silverstripe-doc-restructuring/master/cms/docs/en/tutorials/1-building-a-basic-site.md

 	</div>

-//$MetaTags// adds meta tags for search engines, as well as the page title ('Title' on the 'Meta-data' tab in the editor).
+*$MetaTags* adds meta tags for search engines, as well as the page title ('Title' on the 'Meta-data' tab in the editor).
 You can define your metatags in the meta-data tab off the content editor in the CMS.
 Add *$MetaTags* to the head so that it looks like this: